 Akademi Dance-Film Festival 2021

-We are excited to host our first ever online dance-film festival, ADFF 2021, on 19 and 20 March, celebrating some of the most creative digital collaborations with South Asian dance cultures and forms.
+The first ever edition of our online dance-film festival, ADFF, took place on 19 and 20 March 2021, celebrating some of the most creative digital collaborations with South Asian dance cultures and forms.

-Curated by screendance practitioner, Omari ‘Motion’ Carter, and our Artistic Director, Suba Subramaniam, the festival will feature new and archived South Asian dance-films along with selected talks with filmmakers and dance artists.
+Curated by screendance practitioner, Omari ‘Motion’ Carter, and our Artistic Director, Suba Subramaniam, the festival featured new and archived South Asian dance-films along with selected talks with filmmakers and dance artists.

-The films cover a wide range of topics from motherhood, the queer body and the commoditisation of identity, to India’s dream robot to the moon, amongst other thought-provoking subjects.
-Several of these films are a direct response to life in lockdown.
+The films covered a wide range of topics from motherhood, the queer body and the commoditisation of identity, to India’s dream robot to the moon, amongst other thought-provoking subjects.
+Several of these films were a direct response to life in lockdown.

-We have also commissioned three short original screendance works that will be shown during the festival.
+We also commissioned three short original screendance works that were shown during the festival.

-See the full programme of ADFF 2021 below or on the Eventbrite page.
+See the trailer and full programme of ADFF 2021 below.

 Friday 19 March 2021